jajanet/gemini-cli/.github/pull_request_template.md

 ## Linked issues / bugs

 <!--
 Link to any related issues or bugs.
+Look up existing issues, or open and validate the problem: https://github.com/google-gemini/gemini-cli/issues

 **If this PR fully resolves the issue, use one of the following keywords to automatically close the issue when this PR is merged:**